PyTables/PyTables/doc/source/usersguide/tutorials.rst

 modified the rows second and fifth, and it returned the number of modified rows.

-Apart of modifyRows(), there exists another method, called modifyColumn() to modify specific columns as well.
-Please check sections :ref:`Table.modifyRows` and :ref:`Table.modifyColumn` for a more in-depth description of them.
+Apart of :meth:`Table.modifyRows`, there exists another method, called :meth:`Table.modifyColumn` to modify specific columns as well.

 Finally, it exists another way of modifying tables that is generally more handy than the described above.
-This new way uses the method update() (see :ref:`Row.update`) of the Row instance that is attached to every table, so it is meant to be used in table iterators.
+This new way uses the method :meth:`Row.update` of the Row instance that is attached to every table, so it is meant to be used in table iterators.
 Look at the next example::